Sunday, April 6, 2008

 The Fun Begins With GROUP BY

 The query above is fine, but it would be very laborious if you had to issue the query (or write a program to do it) for every possible state.
 The answer is the GROUP BY clause.
-The GROUP BY clause says that the aggregations should be performed for the distinct values of a column or columns.
-It looks like this:
+The GROUP BY clause causes aggregations to occur in groups (naturally) for the columns you name.

 SELECT state,